openshift/openshift-origin-design/web-console/developer/topology/topology.md

 #### Decorators

 ##### Route Decorator
-The route decorator is located on the top right quadrant of the node.
-Go To External Link
+Clicking on the decorator opens the application in a new browser tab.

 ##### Code Decorator
 The code decorator is located on the bottom right quadrant of the node.